 As long as you consume protein at some time around your workout, it doesn’t matter if you drink your shake before or after.
 In fact, for a 2017 study, researchers split 21 men into two groups, giving both groups a protein shake containing 25 grams of protein.
 For 10 weeks, both groups completed a whole-body workout three times per week, but one group received their protein shake immediately before their workout, while the other group received it post-workout.
 At the end of the study, researchers found no significant differences in muscle strength or size between the groups, suggesting that it doesn’t matter whether you drink a protein shake before or after training — just as long as you have it within a few hours of your workout.

 But exactly how many minutes before or after your workout should you drink your protein shake?
 You may have heard of the long-standing rumor within the fitness world that a person needs to drink their protein within 60 minutes after exercising because that was the assumed length of a person’s anabolic window — the period of time post-workout when your body gets the most out of nutrients like protein.
 However, recent research has shown that this window is double the amount of time previously thought.
 According to the International Society of Sports Nutrition, consuming protein any time up to two hours after your workout is ideal for performance, muscle repair and muscle growth.
-Muscle protein synthesis, the process in which protein is produced to repair muscle damage caused by intense exercise, occurs after your workout.
+Muscle protein synthesis, the process in which protein is produced to repair muscle damage caused by strenuous exercise, occurs after your workout.
 This means protein is immediately lost as a result of exercise, but increasing your protein intake with a shake right after your workout helps replace any protein lost.
 The protein from your shake will shuttle the amino acids from the supplement to your muscles, and therefore enhances your muscle protein synthesis.

 If you find you need a boost before exercising and not just afterward, consider taking a pre-workout supplement to ensure you’re getting the most out of your workout from start to finish.
 You’ll also want to make sure your diet includes the nine essential amino acids — histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine — for proper protein synthesis, tissue repair and nutrient absorption.
 Amino acids are the building blocks proteins, so your body needs them to build and repair itself.
 Branched-chain amino acids (BCAAs), which are leucine, isoleucine and valine, are noted for being particularly beneficial for increasing muscle growth.
 These can all be found in whey protein and casein protein.

 If you’ve considered the information above and have decided that drinking a protein shake in the morning best aligns with your goals, you might wonder if you could just have that protein shake as your breakfast.